VulpiVox/VulpiVox/README.md

 ## Who We Are

-We are **VulpiVox Lab** — an open research community dedicated to turning real-world problems into collaborative, open-source solutions.
+We are **VulpiVox Lab** — an open research community dedicated to solving the real-world problems that AI hasn't cracked yet.
+We bring fresh, efficient solutions to both old and new questions — rethinking what's possible with modern AI.
 Too many challenges stay hidden because the people who face them and the people who can solve them never connect.
 VulpiVox is the bridge between those who define the problem and those who design the solution.

 Our community brings together **researchers, industry professionals, students, and community partners** — anyone who wants to listen deeply, solve boldly, and build meaningfully.